 In January 2012 EPUK transfered it’s archive documents to the Wellcome Library in London.
 The collection covers the period 1847 to 2011 with many 1,000’s of documents.
 The Wellcome Library is free to join and is open to everyone.
 A link to join and use the Library is given below The catalgue of EPUK documents […]

-This new brochure is intended for people who use and/or store petrol at home.
-It gives some general advice on how to store small quantities of petrol safely for private use in motor vehicles, lawn mowers, generators and other domestic machinery.
-It sets out what is safe and legal when it comes to keeping petrol […]
+Some general advice on how to store small quantities of petrol safely for private use in motor vehicles, lawn mowers, generators and other domestic machinery.
+It sets out what is safe and legal when it comes to keeping petrol at home.